Amelia Earhart Park

 Other Thoughts: This course is far better than described, of the 5 courses in South Florida this one has the most to offer in a variety of ways.
 Seems it has been rated by people just passing through town.
-This course is not flat by Florida standards 9 holes have elevational issues that come into play, some baskets are on small hills bordering water, the lake is crystal clear and disc are EASILY reclaimed unless 40 feet out which means you might have to swim for it, which is refreshing but might be little chilly during our 4 weeks of winter down here.
+This course is not flat by Florida standards, 9 holes have elevational issues that come into play, some baskets are on small hills bordering water, the lake is crystal clear and disc are EASILY reclaimed unless 40 feet out which means you might have to swim for it, which is refreshing but might be little chilly during our 4 weeks of winter down here.
 Pads are mixed with rubber fly mart tees and concrete walkways used as well, only 2 pads are natural.
 The holes are fun and the course is just below average in length, with 2 holes 400+ feet.
 Hole 18 is atop a 12 foot hill (VERY COOL) and some others 4 feet up on a rock & a stump.
 I know this course has changed over the years due to hurricanes (2 direct hits in 05) or just in an effort for improvement.
 T-signs are in, provided by the county.
 Wind and the direction it is from is a major factor here as you are playing around 2 connecting lakes.
+Nothing to stop the wind it becomes very steady, best wind course around.
 Don't believe the poo pooing of this place it is a local favorite.
 Seems like alot of these photos are out of date and are misleading

 0 of 4 people found this review helpful.

 7 Helpful / 0 Not

 Pros: If you're hanging out in South Beach and have the itch for Disc Golf, it's not too far a ride away.
 The course has several nice holes and some great water challenges.
 There's even one basket that's placed atop a mound that is very interesting and challenging.
 There is so much potential. . .